rpy2/rpy2/doc/notebooks/jupyter.md

 %Roptions show
 ```

-The current graphics device (the first valid one that can be obtained
-from R given a name) has itself options that can be specified.
-Options
+### Options for graphics device

+Graphics devices, selected from a generic names when the case (see above),
-may depend on the specific graphics device.
+may havee options.
+These options can be specific to each graphics device.

 **note: this is prefixed with an underscore to indicate that the API is
 subject to changes.**

+Options to display graphics are under `_options_display`.
+For example,
+to change the default width:

 ```python
 (